top of page

 Key Outcome: Increased fuel information for more informed decision-making in fire management

 State-wide mapping of fuel properties has been relatively coarse-scale and does not account for the fine-scale, short-term, variation that drives actual fire behaviour or determines the success or failure of hazard reduction burns.
-Researchers will use combinations of field observations and remote sensing to develop new models for the prediction of landscape-scale variation in fuel types, fuel loads and moisture content across the diverse environments of New South Wales (NSW).
+Researchers used combinations of field observations and remote sensing to develop new models for the prediction of landscape-scale variation in fuel types, fuel loads and moisture content across the diverse environments of New South Wales (NSW).

 This will help fire managers to better quantify fire risks for communities, infrastructure, biodiversity and carbon stocks, and provides input for more informed decision-making on prescribed burning and other management measures.